-Face Off: Ranking Nicolas Cage’s most frootloop facial expressions
+Face Off: Ranking movies with Nicolas Cage’s most frootloop facial expressions

 Nicolas Cage received rage reviews for his extreme performance in Panos Cosmatos’s action thriller Mandy.
 The “horrible and ludicrous” horror premiered at Sundance in January 2018 and stunned audiences with its European premiere at Cannes Film Festival the following spring.